LeeJiangWei/online-mall-server/README.md

 POST:/search {
     parameters {
         keyword:string,
-        orderState: number // if orderState is undefined, then search all states },
+        orderState: number, // if orderState is undefined, then search all states
+        asBuyer: boolean
+    },
     response {
         message:string,